denissimon/SwiftEvents/README.md

 ### Notifications

 Using `Event<T>`, any one-to-one or one-to-many notifications can be implemented.
-Here is, for example, an implementation of closure based delegation pattern:
+Here is, for example, an implementation of closure-based delegation pattern:

 ```swift
 class MyModel {